KelsyT/KelsyT.github.io/_posts/2024-10-16-Ever-Floating-Chapter-1.md

 As he drifted through the yard he saw other technicians pushing and pulling themselves around other ships like pinballs.
 Most were due for maintanence, some needing cosmetic repairs, while others required complete overhauls.
 As long as Smile would pay, the contractors working on Neptune Nine would perform diligent, quick work. *We always work our asses off but never get a break.
 Maybe she's mine.*

 Norman approached the Burro's starboard side at an angle heading towards the bow.
 He grasped his grapple hook, which was tied to several dozen meters of carbon line wound in a reel at his hip.
 He swung the hook and hurled it towards a rung closer to the aft.
-The hook shot away from him with it's line following. *Let's get acuantied.* He reached his hands towards the wall and braced as his body slammed against it.
-His suit's exoskelton actiavetd upon impact as he absorbed as much of his momentum as he could.
-What was left carried him further away from his hook along the smooth surface of the Burro's wall.
-He found the hook's line with his right hand, wraped it around his palm a few times, then pulled, feeling tension cinch tight and then release as he was sent hurling toward the direction of the hook.
+The hook shot away from him with it's line following. *Let's get acquanted.* He reached his hands towards the wall and braced as his body slammed against it.
+His suit's exoskelton actiavetd upon impact as he absorbed his momentum.
+What little was left sent him further away from his hook, sliding along the smooth surface of the Burro's wall.
+He found the hook's line with his right hand, wraped it around his palm a few times, then pulled, feeling tension cinch tight then release as he was sent hurling toward the direction of the hook. **